dart-archive/www.dartlang.org/src/site/_includes/library-tour/isolates.markdown

 The call() method creates a new receive port and then sends a message to the send port with replyTo set to the receive port.
-When a reply is received, it closes the receive port and completes the returned future.
+When a reply is received, the receive port closes, and the returned Future completes.

 #### Keeping the main isolate alive